Proceed with your divorce with the confidence of knowing you have experienced and empathetic representation advocating for you.

 Spousal maintenance may be modifiable and non-modifiable.
 Spousal maintenance is "modifiable" if the court can adjust the award when circumstances change.
 The court can only award modifiable spousal maintenance, but parties may agree to non-modifiable spousal maintenance, meaning that neither party can change the award even if circumstances change.

-I can help you understand whether spousal maintenance may be appropriate in your divorce and how much the court might award.
-I can also explain to you the pros and cons to modifiable and non-modifiable spousal maintenance.
-And, if it becomes necessary, I can effectively litigate spousal maintenance issues to ensure that you receive fair treatment from the court.
+We can help you understand whether spousal maintenance may be appropriate in your divorce and how much the court might award.
+We can also explain to you the pros and cons to modifiable and non-modifiable spousal maintenance.
+And, if it becomes necessary, we can effectively litigate spousal maintenance issues to ensure that you receive fair treatment from the court.

 Formerly known as legal custody, legal decision-making is the right and responsibility to make major decisions for a minor child.
 In deciding whether to award a party joint or sole legal decision-making authority, the court must consider the best interests of the child as determined from past, present and potential future relationship between the parents and child, the child’s relationship with extended family members, the child’s wishes (if the child is of suitable age and maturity), mental and physical health of the parents and the child, and other factors affecting the child’s best interests.

 Parenting time is separate from legal decision-making.
 Parenting time refers to how the parents share time with their children.
 Parents can share joint legal decision-making, but not share equal parenting time.
 Similarly, parents can share equal parenting time, but not joint legal decision-making